oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     **Note:** We added the password of the TDE wallet into another local auto-open wallet in <WALLET_ROOT>/tde_seps in order to replace the TDE wallet password with "EXTERNAL STORE" on the SQL*Plus command line.

-## Task 3: Create local auto-open TDE wallet:
+## Task 3: Create local auto-open TDE wallet

  Create a **LOCAL** auto-open TDE wallet: